chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 registerDoParallel(cl)
 ```

 Next, using `doParallel::foreach()`, we loop through all of the model names and formulas and fit our GAM model in the `mgcv` package.
-Finally, after running these models, `stopCluster` unassigns our core cluster allowing all cores to be used as normal.
+After running these models, `stopCluster` unassigns our core cluster allowing all cores to be used as normal.
 Forgetting to do this can cause glitches later.
 If you're using a Mac OS machine, you can exclude `.packages = c("mgcv")`, which is required on a Windows machine.
-Even though we're using parallel computing to expedite the process, we can still expect that this will still take a considerable amount of time, especially as more covariates are included in the model.
+Although we're using parallel computing to expedite the process, we can still expect that this will still take a considerable amount of time, especially as more covariates are included in the model.

 ```r
 model.fits = foreach(i = 1:256, .packages = c("mgcv")) %dopar% {